ccarrster/kraplow/README.md

 The main frontend loops poll on what action to do next and chat.

-There is no database, everything is stored in session memmory.
+There is no database, everything is stored in session memory.

 Working on Sidestep Township expansion.
 Need to add images for new blue, brown, green cards.